brainstormforce/customizer-search/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Search all the options in customizer.
+Search for settings in customizer.

 == Description ==

-Search all the options in customizer.
+Search for settings in customizer.

 == Installation ==